rnanosaur/nanosaur/README.md

 <!-- DISTRIBUTION START -->
 ## Distribution

-In this section is show up the current nanosaur version and map of the software version used.
+This section displays the current nanosaur version and the map of the software version in use.

-In bold the latest release.
+The latest release is in bold.

 | Version | Branch | ROS | Isaac ROS Release | Isaac ROS Distro | Isaac Sim |
 | --- | --- | --- | --- | --- | --- |